Spamarama: Festival's heyday

 Officially called the Pandemonious Potted Pork Festival, SPAMARAMA was held on a weekend close to April Fool's Day at Auditorium Shores or in Waterloo Park and drew thousands of people to "one of the wackiest festivals in America".

 The festival was held for several years at the original Soap Creek Saloon, before moving with the saloon to a couple of other locations.
-Later it was held at venues such as Scholz Garten, La Zona Rosa, Auditorium Shores, East Sixth Street, the Cedar Door and Waterloo Park (2006, 2007).
+Later, it was held at venues such as Scholz Garten, La Zona Rosa, Auditorium Shores, East Sixth Street, the Cedar Door, and Waterloo Park (2006, 2007).
 The event drew thousands to Auditorium Shores (now Vic Mathias Shores) with Spam cook-offs and the Spamalympics.
 It peaked in 1998 with more than 14,000 people attending.
-That same year Arnsberger published a Spamarama cookbook.
+That same year, Arnsberger published a Spamarama cookbook.

-When Arnesberger and Kincl left Austin for Boulder Colorado, the contract with Hormel went with them.
+When Arnesberger and Kincl left Austin for Boulder, Colorado, the contract with Hormel went with them.
 Arnsberger attempted to hold Spamarama festivals in Colorado and Dallas, but these met with little success.
-Upon returning to Austin in 2005, the festival continued, but by 2007 it was shrinking.
+Upon returning to Austin in 2005, the festival continued, but by 2007, it was shrinking.
 Healthy eating was becoming popular and the recession was approaching.
 Until the 2019 revival, the final festival was held in 2007 at Waterloo Park.
 The Austin Chronicle reported: "Record-breaking cold couldn’t stop the athletes from impressing the crowds with their canned-meat cramming skills."

 The Smithsonian documented the 2007 Spamarama in film.

 Revival 2019

-After a 12-year hiatus Spamarama returned to Austin July 6, 2019.
-Founder David Arnsberger teamed up with Josh Bumb, co-owner of the south Austin Moontower Saloon to revive the unique festival.
+After a 12-year hiatus, Spamarama returned to Austin on July 6, 2019.
+Founder David Arnsberger teamed up with Josh Bumb, co-owner of the south Austin Moontower Saloon, to revive the unique festival.

 Hundreds came to the Moontower Saloon in South Austin to honor the canned meat and experience the creativity, athletic competition and live music.

 The next year saw the COVID-19 pandemic cause Spamarama to go on hiatus until the 2022 event.

 Cook-off

 Chef SPAM (John L. Myers) has won more Spamarama awards than any entrant.
 He was responsible for the creation of the Professional Division, and the coveted "Spamericas Cup".
-In addition prizes in both the open and professional divisions were best and worst taste, and showmanship.
+In addition, prizes in both the open and professional divisions were best and worst taste, and showmanship.

 Cooking entries have included various flavors of SPAM ice cream, Moo Goo Gai SPAM, GuacaSPAMole, chicken-fried SPAM, SPAMguini, and SPAMalama Ding Dong, a concoction made with the pink colored meat, whipped cream, and chocolate.
 Other entries have included NutSpittle (Spam with peanut brittle), Spam ramen, and Spam chili.